Savana-Data-Hub/.github/profile/README.md

 # Savana Data Hub 🌍📊

-**A robust data management application tailored for efficient data entry, storage, retrieval, and visualization**
+**A Data management application tailored for efficient data entry, storage, retrieval, and visualization.
+This a project is a fork from the official DHIS2 community project.
+With this project, effort has been made to achieve simplicity with a new modern UI, a seperate warehouse and visualization layer with BQ and metabase respective**

 Join our Discord server 👇